 To a wheelchair user, it might mean facilities offering automatic doors, wheelchair ramps, and split-height counters.

-To someone with hearing impairments, it might mean a site providing a Counter loop or similar hearing enhancement system or Sign Language interpreted content.
+To someone with hearing impairments, it might mean a site providing a Counter loop or similar hearing enhancement system or ASL content.

 To a neurodiverse person, it might mean access to a quiet/sensory room or hearing protection.

-For people with visual impairments, whether they experience blindness, partial sightedness, photophobia, or any other condition – we frequently recommend to our clients that their site facilitates adjustments which help sighted individuals with orientation and navigation.
-This could include implementing an appropriate amount of colour contrast to a site’s aesthetic design, extra consideration for the tidiness of pathways, and ensuring on-site staff have disability awareness training.
+For people with visual impairments, whether they experience blindness, partial sightedness, photophobia, or any other condition – we frequently recommend to our clients that their site facilitates adjustments that help sighted individuals with orientation and navigation.
+This could include implementing an appropriate amount of color contrast to a site’s aesthetic design, extra consideration for the tidiness of pathways, and ensuring on-site staff has disability awareness training available to them.

-A new path to accessibility which Direct Access has pioneered is our Tactile Models and Handling Objects, which we 3D print ourselves in our Innovation Centre.
+A new path to accessibility that Direct Access has pioneered is our Tactile Models and Handling Objects, which we 3D print ourselves in our Innovation Centre alongside our signature product; the Tactile Map Board.

-Our tactile models are either scaled replicas of real life objects, or miniaturised versions of large-scale objects, designed to appeal to our ‘touch’ sense, inspiring the imagination and offering a different perspective.
-They have proven particularly successful in nature parks and museums; places where objects, animals, and experiences are traditionally experienced visually, appealing not only to people with disabilities, but children too.
+Our tactile models are either scaled replicas of real-life objects, or miniaturized versions of large-scale objects, designed to appeal to our ‘touch’ sense, inspiring the imagination and offering a different perspective.
+They have proven particularly successful in nature parks and museums; places where objects, animals, and experiences are traditionally experienced visually, appealing not only to people with disabilities but also children.

-It is our signature product, however; the Direct Access Tactile Map Board, that represents the future of accessibility, packing a diverse range of accessible features making everyday navigation simpler for people with visual impairments.
+It is our signature product, however; the Direct Access Tactile Map Board, that represents the future of accessibility, packing a diverse range of features making everyday navigation simpler for people with visual impairments, combining the physical with the technological.

-Not only does many of its features benefit people with visual impairments, it also facilitates accessibility for people with hearing impairments, neurodivergent conditions like autism, and Sign Language users.
+Not only does its range of features benefit people with visual impairments, but it also facilitates accessibility for people with hearing impairments, neurodivergent conditions like autism, and sign language users.

 Since accessibility means something different to every individual, we believe the delivery of accessibility services should be malleable, diverse, and innovative.